Policy Context - Renewable Energy Research

 Through research and exploration, the state has and can continue to foster cutting edge ideas while meeting the challenges associated with effectively targeting and investing limited research funds to help California meet policy goals.
 The objective of the research is to encourage innovation in promising renewable energy technologies and approaches to help deploy these technologies at the utility, community, and building scales.
 With targeted investment strategies, California can continue to be a long term global leader in energy research.
 The primary policy drivers for renewable energy research program are as follows:

 In 2011, Senate Bill X1 2 was passed into law, which raises California's renewable energy generation goals to 33 percent by 2020 and expand the mandate to include publicly-owned utilities.
-For an update on California's progress toward meeting the RPS goals, the California Energy Almanac provides "fast facts" about California's energy sources and electricity generated from renewables.
+For an update on California's progress toward meeting the RPS goals, the Tracking Progress page provides Sector-specific summaries of California's progress toward a cleaner energy future.